-Core Relief Items - Sanitary materials (underwear, soap, and napkin) are often distributed on a quarterly basis to women and girls of age 12 to 49.
-Others CRIs in the stock such as cooking utensil and jerry cans remain insignificant to be distributed.
+Core Relief Items - Sanitary materials (underwear, soap, and napkin) are often distributed on a quarterly basis to women and girls of age 13 to 49.
+Additionally, ARRA distributed mosquito nets to the refugees although not enough.
+Some NFIs such as sleeping mats, cooking utensil, jerry cans, and other items, often distribute in ad hoc or case basis.